majduk/howtos/mysql/percona-migrate-cluster.md

 # How to migrate Openstack database

-1) Deploy additional cluster using xenial and temporary VIP and wait until deployed
+1) Deploy additional cluster using xenial and temporary VIP and wait until deployed.
+It is advisible to do it this way instead of first deploying Percona cluster and then adding relation to hacluster because in the latter case the installation of hacluster software takes time and the overall downtime is longer.

 - `percona-new.yaml` file:
 ```
 series: xenial
 variables:
-  mysql-vip:           &mysql-vip           100.86.0.19
+  mysql-vip:           &mysql-vip           100.86.0.19 #temporary VIP

 relations:
 - - percona-cluster-x